Secret Mars: Researching Evidence For Ancient Intelligent Life on the Red Planet

 Mars Reports - Except for images, the data presented in our Mars Reports is freely available for the purpose of study and fair use quotation, as permitted in U.K. copyright law.

-To reference material on this website, the following citation may be used:
+To reference material on this website, the following citations may be used:

 Specific discoveries by individuals should be credited by their name.

 Potential Exoarchaeological Artefacts and Structures on the Planet Mars

 Is it possible to discover exoarchaeological evidence on the Planet Mars?

 Without trained archaeologists landing on the surface and examining closely any potential artefacts, it is problematic.
 However, a robotic arm could get in very close, turn an object over, and examine it, while onboard cameras could take some highly detailed images for analysis.

 Also from orbit, high resolution images from the HiRISE camera (which can resolve objects at 25 cm per digital pixel), would be able to help identify any potential partially buried Martian buildings and sites of previous settlement, in the same way that archaeologists use aerial photography and Google Earth satellite imaging, to discover and identify such ancient structures and buried sites here on our own planet.

 Possible Evidence of Martian Exoarchaeology Has Not Been Examined by NASA

 So the possibility is there, and on Mars we do have the tools.
 But as of this date, August 2017, no archaeological science has been pursued on Mars by NASA, and no anomalous objects have been examined closely by the Mars Rovers as potential Martian artefacts.